Archive of selected Georgian street art works. 2021-2023.

 Achieving influence on public consciousness requires works that combine visual techniques with conceptual depth.
 There is a vast array of topics, some of which tell stories about the country’s history and key figures.
 The movement's organizers describe their mission as empowering artists to address contemporary social themes while developing their technical skills — a goal reflected in the growing international presence of several artists who began their careers through Niko-supported projects.

 One more pivotal institution that should be mentioned is “Fabrika”.
-Originally a sewing factory from the Soviet era, it has been reimagined into a cultural and creative hub.
-Located in the heart of Tbilisi, this space has become a symbol of urban rejuvenation.
+Originally a sewing factory from the Soviet era, it has been reimagined as a cultural and creative hub.
+Located in the historic Chugureti district of Tbilisi, this space has become one of the symbols of urban rejuvenation.
 Beyond breathing new life into a once-forgotten area, “Fabrika” has emerged as an international stage for artistic collaboration and showcasing skills.
 The institution has become one of the driving forces of the Georgian street art movement.

 Developed by Adjara Group Hospitality and Multiverse Architecture (MUA), the project retained the raw, industrial aesthetic of its Soviet past while infusing it with modern, artistic elements that were done with attention to detail.